 Preserved, Superannuation savings, double roughly every eight years.
 Over a 40-year working life, at 12% contributions, savings should accumulate to approximately $2million in today’s dollars.

 Too good for them, says the Liberal Party.
 We’ll let them pilfer it away in the supposed good cause of housing deposits.
 Next it will be aged care or longevity or paying out HECS debt – anything to puncture the pool of money they do fervently hate.

 If the public needs yet another idea to put this intellectually corrupt government to death, this is an important offence – and with the government, its unprincipled Prime Minister.”

 I concur again with Mr Keating.
 The Morrison Government have failed in their economic management overall, including housing, as they have allowed prices to surge and there is now a lack of supply of affordable housing, which has resulted in the cost of housing reaching a level that now places owning a first home out of reach for many young families.
 Indeed, it’s highly unlikely many first home buyers would have enough super to make a deposit on a home, but in any event accessing superannuation is killing two elements of the economy with the one stone.

-The proposed housing solution policy being put forward by Anthony Albanese and the Australian Labor Party is the only sensible solution to the housing crisis, a policy which I attach the link to below for your consideration.
+The proposed housing solution policy being put forward by Anthony Albanese and the Australian Labor Party is the only sensible solution to the housing crisis.

 Like what we do at The AIMN?